NinarY/CalenSmart-IOS-App/Readme.md

 ## Preview
-To preview the app's functionality, you can use the provided preview mode.
-This mode allows you to simulate events and data without creating a real-world environment.
-The preview mode can be enabled by setting the `preview` flag to `true` in the `EventStore` initialization in the `StartTabView_Previews`.
+The app is currently under production.

 ## Requirements
-- iOS device running iOS version XYZ or above.
+- iOS device running iOS version 15.0 or above.

 ## Contributions
 Contributions to the app are welcome!
-If you find any issues, have feature requests, or would like to contribute to the codebase, feel free to submit a pull request or open an issue on the app's repository.
+Please contact the app's developer at `developer@example.com`.

 ## License
-This app is released under the XYZ License.
-Please refer to the LICENSE file for more details.
+This app is released under the NY Group License.

 ## Contact
 For any inquiries or support, please contact the app's developer at `developer@example.com`.